CapPlus equips financial institutions in emerging economies to deliver finance profitably for social impact.

 Because their money is tied up in the required savings account, prospective borrowers cannot use it for their businesses.
 For a farmer wanting to buy seeds before the rains or a trader needing inventory for a peak season, this delay can be a recipe for business failure.

 Today, that narrative is changing.
-Under the FIRST+II (Financial Institution Resilience and Strengthening) program, a strategic partnership between CapPlus and the Mastercard Foundation, seven Ghanaian rural banks have successfully compressed that 7-month ordeal into a 7-day cruise to loan disbursements.
+Under the FIRST+II program, a strategic partnership between CapPlus and the Mastercard Foundation, seven Ghanaian rural banks have successfully compressed that 7-month ordeal into a 7-day cruise to loan disbursements.

 The FIRST+II Solution